Sugar Princess: Characters

 The heroine of the story.
 Maya is in her 3rd year of middle school.
-In the first chapter, she makes an impression on a skating coach when she imitates a double Axel.
-Besides falling down, she did the jump perfectly.
+In the first chapter, she makes an impression on a skating coach when she imitates a double Axel, performing the jump perfectly besides a fall.
 She calls Shun "Kira-Kira Prince" when she first sees him because of the beautiful way he skates, but when he meets her, he's rather rude and cold towards her.
 He refuses to become her trainer.
 Maya starts developing feelings for Shun after a while, and when offered to be Shun's partner, she states she doesn't mind, as long as Shun is fine with it.
 She has 2 elder sisters (Ema and Maasa) and a younger brother (Ryuuta).